 - Snap on import – Append and drag into place

-- Unlimited number of sub-categories for your asset library – Simply press the + icon and add a directory, then tell it what type of folder it is
+- Add as many top level directories as you like!
+Simply press the + icon and add a directory, then tell it what type of folder it is

-iMeshh website link to pick up more freebies
+- iMeshh website button to get quick access to more freebies

 Past updates 🔥

 01.05.2022 3.0 Update

 Totally rebuilt from the ground up

 No more need for the very specific folder structure for your blend files

 Much more user friendly preferences